Modern Fertility offers a home hormone test for women that purportedly gives you a window into your fertility to help you plan for the future.

 Dr. Eric Flisser, a board-certified endocrinologist and partner at New York fertility clinic RMA of New York, confirmed to us that the kind of testing offered by Modern Fertility is similar to what you’ll receive at a clinic.

 However, the big difference is that this test is rarely conducted alone in a medical setting.
 Instead, doctors typically perform several fertility evaluations before coming to a verdict.
 These may include ultrasounds, saline tests, and even tests of the viability of male sperm.

 Likewise, your egg count doesn’t necessarily mean much when it comes to your odds of conceiving.
 Research published by the University of North Carolina showed that women with low egg levels didn’t have any more difficulty conceiving than women with high levels.

-In other words, a test from Modern Fertility will give you some information about your hormonal health, but it won’t give you the full picture—and it might cause more harm than good.
+In other words, a test from Modern Fertility will give you some information about your hormonal health, but it won’t give you the full picture, which has its drawbacks.

-That’s why we think it’s important not to put too much stock in a Modern Fertility test.
-While the information it provides is valuable, the doctors with whom we spoke believe your doctor can give you a better perspective of your fertility future.
+So while the information Modern Fertility test provides is valuable, the health professionals believe your doctor can give you a better perspective of your fertility future.

 The packaging and even the app are very appealing.
 The product itself is garbage and when you try and contact the help number they refer you to email.
 I explained my issue and they obviously didn’t read it and asked me again what was the problem.
 I tried 4 tests and couldn’t get a reading for even one test.
 Don’t waste your money!

 Length of Use: Less than 3 months